-The 50's was a time of fast cars, rock and roll, poodle skirts, and hep Chicks.
+The '50s were a time of fast cars, rock and roll, poodle skirts, and hep chicks.
 When one walks into Incredible Pizza, it's almost like walking back in time.
 Bill Haley & His Comets are blasting out Rock Around the Clock on the radio.
-A 1956 Chevrolet Bel Air sits parked just outside the diner as girls in pony tails strut their stuff.
+A 1956 Chevrolet Bel Air sits parked just outside the diner as girls in ponytails strut their stuff.

 This Tulsa restaurant is set up as a buffet.
-There are four dining rooms, and each room carries over the 50's motif.
+There are four dining rooms, and each room carries over the 50s motif.
 Once one is done eating, there's still more to see.
-Besides the pizza, there's also various entertainment rooms.
+Besides the pizza, there are also various entertainment rooms.

-The XD Theater is a 3D high definition motion-based entertainment film system immerses the audience into the world they are witnessing.
+The XD Theater is a 3D high-definition motion-based entertainment film system that immerses the audience into the world they are witnessing.
 To further enhance the experience the seats in these machines boast Triotech's Mad Wave Motion seat advantage.

-There is a traditional bowling ally where adults can play, as well as mini bowl lanes for the children.
+There is a traditional bowling alley where adults can play, as well as mini bowl lanes for the children.
 Neon bowling lights up the night, along with hoppin' tunes and videos!

 Route 66 Mini-Bowling is a smaller version of the traditional bowling lanes, offering only six frames per game.

 If all that is a little too much excitement, there's always the arcade game room.
-Besides the traditional air-hockey, there are over 100 different games for all kinds of fun.
+Besides traditional air hockey, there are over 100 different games for all kinds of fun.

 And no, Incredible Pizza doesn't forget about the younger kids.
 There is a large play area specially designed for them.